 Are you a "techno-hypocrite"?
 Is your organization promoting online tools that your staff doesn't use themselves?

-Let's take the example of an intranet.
+One of my favorite under-utilized tools at most organizations is their intranet - that collaborative space that's private, that's only for staff and volunteers, where collaboration and information-sharing is supposed to happen.
 If your organization is to use an intranet successfully, regularly sharing information, regularly updating it, regularly relying on it, etc., all staff must embrace it.
 From the person who answers your phone to your executive director, everyone at your organization should have FIRST HAND experience using such, and this use should be tracked and evaluated regularly.
 Their pictures and profiles should be updated regularly.
 The latest and most important information from individual offices should be posted on the intranet.
 If this is not the case, you need to do a better job emphasizing to staff that this is a REQUIREMENT, not an option.
 You may even want to tie use of these online forums to individual staff performance evaluations.
+A good way to compel staff to use the Internet: don't email a person the information he or she is looking for, but, rather, send them the link to such on the Intranet.

 Let's look at online discussion groups next: if your organization has an online discussion group, ALL staff should be logging in at least monthly and appropriate staff should be regularly responding to posts.
 There are ways to track online use via computer, but a better way might be asking staff members regularly what has been most interesting to them on the online forums lately; if they can't answer, they aren't looking.